silverorange/retreat-hackathon/README.md

 In this hackathon you are part of a group of three and need to develop a game like the Mario Paint flyswatter game: https://www.youtube.com/watch?v=vAQXJbfihxo

-Instead of flys, you will be eliminating COVID-19 viruses!
+You will be eliminating COVID-19 viruses floating down the screen.
+Use the mouse to click “spray” cells with alcohol so they die.

 The rules of the game are intentionally loosly defined.
 There should be viruses on the screen that you need to disinfect.
 Appearance, quantity, movement, score, sound effects, etc, are all up to your team.

-TODO

 ## Assets